2022 Power Rankings Week 10

 The Ravens have actually moved up in the Power Rankings.
 They were eighth last week.
 Now, they are in seven place.
 The Ravens have found the winning formula.
 They wear teams down and then run it down their throat in the second half.
 The Roquan Smith trade will look better every week as he gets used to the system.
 The Ravens are rising up the rankings, and their Super Bowl chances look good.
 The only chink in the Ravens armor is their receivers.
 Can they hold up?

 The Bills have taken a huge fall in the Power Rankings.
 Last week, they were top three, playing to enter the top two.
 Now, they aren't even in the top five.
 The Bills loss to the Vikings exposed how much of their success was due to defense.
-Bill's defense started the season as the scariest defense in the league.
-So the Bills were able to overcome a Josh Allen interception here or there, and if they ever got a lead, they were able to bury teams.
-So who cares if they fell apart after their initial flurry?
+The Bills defense started the season as the scariest defense in the league.
+So, the Bills were able to overcome a Josh Allen interception here or there, and if they ever got a lead, they were able to bury teams.
+So, who cares if they fell apart after their initial flurry?
 Now that the defense isn't as strong because of injuries, Allen is making bad decisions, and it matters.
 If the Bills are going to achieve the ultimate success, they need to play smarter.
 They need a consistent running game, and Josh needs to stop pressing all the time and protect his body.